last update 20 March 2013

 LINK

-remarries much later.
+remarries.
 The groom is retired farmer George Kettlewell.
-The wedding on October 16 1861 was in St Marys, Birkenhead (witnesses Benjamin Bake and Sarah Bake).
-Later a son of Joseph and Elizabeth Procter is given "Benjamin Bake" as a Christian name, and he (but not Sarah) lies in the family grave in Manor Rd, Scarborough.
-We know no more about the Bakes.
+The wedding on October 16 1861 was in St Marys, Birkenhead (witnesses Benjamin and Sarah Bake).
+Later a son of Joseph and Elizabeth Procter is given "Benjamin Bake" as a Christian name, and he lies in the family grave in Manor Rd, Scarborough.
+Flour dealer Benjamin Bake and his wife Sarah appear as Birkenhead residents in the 1843 Quaker register of Liverpool.

 Elizabeth Kettlewell (formerly Procter formerly Ashton)